rust-tw/book-tw/src/ch19-06-macros.md

 {{#rustdoc_include ../listings/ch19-advanced-features/listing-19-30/src/main.rs}}
 ```

-<span class="caption">Listing 19-30: The code a user of our crate will be able
+<span class="caption">範例 19-30: The code a user of our crate will be able
 to write when using our procedural macro</span>

 This code will print `Hello, Macro!
 My name is Pancakes!` when we’re done.
 The